12 Factors That Influence Freight Shipping Costs

 All carriers have minimum rates.
 If a shipment falls below that minimum, you’ll be charged the minimum anyway, no matter how small your shipment is.
 For the most part, you should ensure that you have a shipment above the minimum before contracting a shipper or explore alternate shipping methods like FedEx and UPS.

 If it feels like there are a lot of factors to consider, you’re right!
 How do you get the best rates every time?
-One way is to use the Truckstop.com Rate Analysis Tool.
-It compares your load rate against thousands of similar loads and more than one million power units (the tractor that pulls the load).
-The intelligent system helps you determine benchmark rates for your shipment.
+One way is to use the Truckstop Rate Analysis Tool.
+It uses rate data from across our platform that includes thousands of similar loads and more than one million power units.

 Find out how our platform gives you the visibility you need to get more done.